Morningstar88/X-Coin/README.md

 ## What Future are we building?

-When i go round my local nightmarket in the future, i'd like to see 5-10 competing local currencies.
+When I go round my local nightmarket in the future, i'd like to see 5-10 competing local currencies.
 X-Coin, Lucy-coin

-## Rules for Going Out
+## Rules for Going Out and Pre-Paying Food Accounts

 - Buy Something First
 - Take Someone Charismatic